Will AI Replace...

 -

-Taking basic orders and transmitting to kitchen
+Taking orders and processing payments

 high